Pregnancy Breathing Techniques: From Daily Practice to Labor

 - Repeat 6 to 10 rounds.
 Stop if you feel dizzy, numb, panicky, or unwell.

-If you like guided audio, a labor breathing exercises app can help you follow the timing without counting in your head.
+If you like guided audio, a can help you follow the timing without counting in your head.

 Diaphragmatic Breathing for Pregnancy Calm